 Kathy Harvey-Ellis came to First Parish in Lincoln in November 2015, following nearly two years as the Communications Director of the Massachusetts Pharmacists Association.
 Prior to that, she worked as a marketing associate for a performing arts school, a recruiting firm, and other companies.
 She lives with her family south of Boston.

 Bob is a native of Waltham and attended school there.
 After leaving college he went to work for the Polaroid Corporation in the manufacturing division, joining many family members who were employed there.
 He retired in 2007 after almost forty years of service.
 He lives in the Cedarwood neighborhood of Waltham with his wife, a retired senior high school English teacher, his daughter, a graduate of Stonehill College, and their two cats and very spoiled dog.
 In his spare time he enjoys hiking, working on projects in the house and following the seasons of our local sports teams.
-As a family, the Petersons really enjoy taking cruises and exploring new places and meeting people from all over.
+As a family, the Petersons really enjoy taking cruises, exploring new places, and meeting people from all over.